Mavs get defensive, top Suns 103-94 for 2-1 series deficit

 Doncic had to leave with his fifth foul early in the fourth quarter, and the Suns cut an 18-point deficit earlier in the second half to nine just after he came back.

-Brunson answered with free throws to get the lead back to double digits, and the Mavericks got enough stops in their best defensive effort of the series to stay comfortably in front.
+Brunson answered with free throws to get the lead back to double digits, and the Mavericks got enough stops to stay comfortably in front.

 The lead was eight when Doncic kept Crowder from getting a steal near midcourt with a minute remaining, leading to a corner 3 with from Bullock, who scored 15.
-He and Dorian Finney-Smith, who scored 14, had four 3s each.
+He and Finney-Smith, who scored 14, had four 3s apiece.

+“It wasn’t like us,” Booker said.
+“You can credit them.
+They came out played hard, played desperate.
+That’s that.
+We’ve got a series.”

 TIP-INS

 Suns: Mikal Bridges was called for a technical foul late in the first half, and Paul got one early in the second.
-Both came going into timeouts. … Torrey Craig was out with a right elbow contusion.
+Both came going into timeouts. … Ayton had 16 points and 11 rebounds. … Torrey Craig was out with a right elbow contusion.
 He played sparingly in the first two games of the series.

 Mavericks: Bullock, who spent plenty of time guarding Paul in the first half, was reported as questionable with a rib injury at halftime. … Orlando coach Jamahl Mosley, a former Dallas assistant, attended the game.
 Two of his players, Cole Anthony and Wendell Carter Jr., were with him.